richgumy/black_sensor/pcb-firmware/pcb_mux/load_experiment_guide.md

 Connect the SMU, ESP32, DC power supply, and DUT as shown in the [SMU-PCB-ESP pin connection table](https://github.com/richgumy/black_sensor/tree/main/pcb-firmware/pcb_mux#smu-pcb-esp-pin-connections)

+Connect the USB serial cables to the SMU, ESP32, and CFA (loadcell and 3d printer frame).

 ## 2 Edit Batch Script
 To run a batch of experiments iterating through different strain values and repeating trials a bash script is used.